Mark 7

 Comments Mark 7:14-23

-Within your soul, you cannot clean with the water; only by being baptized in the name of the Father, the Son Jesus Christ, and the Holy Spirit and confessing your sins and believing that the blood of the Lord Jesus can cleanse your sins, that makes your soul be clean.
-By believing alone you make the cross incomplete, you must be baptized as well; the criminal on the cross was baptized with the Word of the Lord which is more powerful than the water.
-The Holy Son Himself has also been baptized in the water.
-Therefore, humans should follow the example of the Lord Jesus.
-As the verse says, from within, the sins come out, but you clean from within when your mouth confesses the sins, and receive the forgiveness to fill up the space in your soul when the soul releases out the sins; when the soul releases out the sins it needs to be filled with the Word, only the Word can fill the soul.
+Within your soul, you cannot be cleansed with water; your soul can be cleansed only by being baptized in water in the name of the Father, the Son (Jesus Christ), and the Holy Spirit, and by confessing your sins and believing that the blood of the Lord Jesus can cleanse your sins.
+By believing alone, you make the cross incomplete; you must be baptized in water as well for the forgiveness of sins.
+The criminal on the cross was baptized with the Word of the Lord Jesus, which is more powerful than water.
+The Holy Son Himself has also been baptized in water; how much more must humans follow the example of the Lord Jesus?
+As the verse says, “from within the heart of men,” the sins come out, but you are cleansed from within when your mouth confesses the sins and receives the forgiveness to fill up the space in your soul when the soul releases the sins out of the heart.
+When the soul releases the sins out of it, it needs to be filled with the Word of God; only the Word of God can fill the soul.

 Mark 7:16.
 You cannot add or take away verses from the Bible, but this verse was in the original manuscript, and it should be in the Bible.

 Mark 7:17, Matthew 15:15.
-Matthew 15:15 feels like it has a different meaning because it mentions Peter, but the word “disciples” in Mark 7:17 also includes him, so you can say just “disciples” or say a specific name and have the same meaning; we shouldn’t worry about this.
+Matthew 15:15 seems to have a different meaning because it mentions Peter, but the word “disciples” in Mark 7:17 also includes him, so you can just say “disciples” or use a specific name and get the same meaning; we shouldn’t worry about this.

 Mark 7:18-19, Matthew 15:16-17.
-IIn Mark 7:19, we have an addition at the end of the verse that says, “Purifying all the food.”
-But people can omit some food as an offering to the Lord; omitting some meat for sacrifice is acceptable.
-Some are omitting something for worship, and this is nothing against the teaching; it is acceptable as well.
+In Mark 7:19, we have additional information at the end of the verse: “Purifying all the food.”
+However, people can omit some food as an offering to the Lord; for example, omitting some meat for sacrifice is acceptable.
+Some are omitting something for worshiping purposes, and this is nothing against the teaching; it is acceptable as well.

 Mark 7:20-23, Matthew 15:18-20.
 There are more sinful acts enumerated in Mark, but the meaning of these passages of Scripture is the same.
-Not all sins have been mentioned as well; there will not be enough room to put on and enumerate all sins humans are doing.
-The Lord does not keep account of all the sins humans do.
-If the Lord accounts for them all, all humans would be gone, but because of the blood the Lord Jesus shed on the cross, the sins are not counted for the one who believes.
-When humans have accepted His Son, the majority of sins (except the blasphemy against the Holy Spirit) have been covered by His blood.
+Not all the sins have been mentioned either; there will not be enough room to list and enumerate all the sins humans commit.
+The Lord does not keep account of all the sins humans commit.
+If the Lord accounts them all, all humans would be gone.
+Because of the blood of the Lord Jesus shed on the cross, the sins are not counted for the one who believes.
+When humans accept His beloved Son, the majority of sins (except the blasphemy against the Holy Spirit) have been covered with His blood.

-In the Gospel of Matthew, when Matthew recorded a portion, Mark will come to continue; it does not mean adding or deleting, but it means to make it complete.
-This is not adding or taking away, but all Gospels support each other to be complete.
-It does not mean that we read Matthew and finish the Gospel; we also need to read Mark as well to support what Matthew has recorded, and Mark may have some portions added to make the Gospel complete.
-The Lord encourages us to read all Gospels, not just one; the Bible is one book.
+In the Gospel of Matthew, when Matthew records a portion, Mark will come to continue; this doesn’t mean adding or deleting, but rather making it complete; not adding or taking away, but in every Gospel, they support each other to be complete.
+For us, it does not mean that we read the Gospel of Matthew and finish the Gospel; we also need to read other Gospels to support what Matthew has recorded; for example, Mark may add extra information to give the passage a complete meaning.
+The Lord encourages us to read all the Gospels, not just one; the Bible is one book.

-Within your soul, you cannot clean with the water; only by being baptized in the name of the Father, the Son Jesus Christ, and the Holy Spirit and confessing your sins and believing that the blood of the Lord Jesus can cleanse your sins, that makes your soul be clean.
-By believing alone you make the cross incomplete, you must be baptized as well; the criminal on the cross was baptized with the Word of the Lord which is more powerful than the water.
-The Holy Son Himself has also been baptized in the water.
-Therefore, humans should follow the example of the Lord Jesus.
-As the verse says, from within, the sins come out, but you clean from within when your mouth confesses the sins, and receive the forgiveness to fill up the space in your soul when the soul releases out the sins; when the soul releases out the sins it needs to be filled with the Word, only the Word can fill the soul.
+Within your soul, you cannot be cleansed with water; your soul can be cleansed only by being baptized in water in the name of the Father, the Son (Jesus Christ), and the Holy Spirit, and by confessing your sins and believing that the blood of the Lord Jesus can cleanse your sins.
+By believing alone, you make the cross incomplete; you must be baptized in water as well for the forgiveness of sins.
+The criminal on the cross was baptized with the Word of the Lord Jesus, which is more powerful than water.
+The Holy Son Himself has also been baptized in water; how much more must humans follow the example of the Lord Jesus?
+As the verse says, “from within the heart of men,” the sins come out, but you are cleansed from within when your mouth confesses the sins and receives the forgiveness to fill up the space in your soul when the soul releases the sins out of the heart.
+When the soul releases the sins out of it, it needs to be filled with the Word of God; only the Word of God can fill the soul.

 Mark 7:16.
 You cannot add or take away verses from the Bible, but this verse was in the original manuscript, and it should be in the Bible.

 Mark 7:17, Matthew 15:15.
-Matthew 15:15 feels like it has a different meaning because it mentions Peter, but the word “disciples” in Mark 7:17 also includes him, so you can say just “disciples” or say a specific name and have the same meaning; we shouldn’t worry about this.
+Matthew 15:15 seems to have a different meaning because it mentions Peter, but the word “disciples” in Mark 7:17 also includes him, so you can just say “disciples” or use a specific name and get the same meaning; we shouldn’t worry about this.

 Mark 7:18-19, Matthew 15:16-17.
-IIn Mark 7:19, we have an addition at the end of the verse that says, “Purifying all the food.”
-But people can omit some food as an offering to the Lord; omitting some meat for sacrifice is acceptable.
-Some are omitting something for worship, and this is nothing against the teaching; it is acceptable as well.
+In Mark 7:19, we have additional information at the end of the verse: “Purifying all the food.”
+However, people can omit some food as an offering to the Lord; for example, omitting some meat for sacrifice is acceptable.
+Some are omitting something for worshiping purposes, and this is nothing against the teaching; it is acceptable as well.

 Mark 7:20-23, Matthew 15:18-20.
 There are more sinful acts enumerated in Mark, but the meaning of these passages of Scripture is the same.
-Not all sins have been mentioned as well; there will not be enough room to put on and enumerate all sins humans are doing.
-The Lord does not keep account of all the sins humans do.
-If the Lord accounts for them all, all humans would be gone, but because of the blood the Lord Jesus shed on the cross, the sins are not counted for the one who believes.
-When humans have accepted His Son, the majority of sins (except the blasphemy against the Holy Spirit) have been covered by His blood.
+Not all the sins have been mentioned either; there will not be enough room to list and enumerate all the sins humans commit.
+The Lord does not keep account of all the sins humans commit.
+If the Lord accounts them all, all humans would be gone.
+Because of the blood of the Lord Jesus shed on the cross, the sins are not counted for the one who believes.
+When humans accept His beloved Son, the majority of sins (except the blasphemy against the Holy Spirit) have been covered with His blood.

-In the Gospel of Matthew, when Matthew recorded a portion, Mark will come to continue; it does not mean adding or deleting, but it means to make it complete.
-This is not adding or taking away, but all Gospels support each other to be complete.
-It does not mean that we read Matthew and finish the Gospel; we also need to read Mark as well to support what Matthew has recorded, and Mark may have some portions added to make the Gospel complete.
-The Lord encourages us to read all Gospels, not just one; the Bible is one book.
+In the Gospel of Matthew, when Matthew records a portion, Mark will come to continue; this doesn’t mean adding or deleting, but rather making it complete; not adding or taking away, but in every Gospel, they support each other to be complete.
+For us, it does not mean that we read the Gospel of Matthew and finish the Gospel; we also need to read other Gospels to support what Matthew has recorded; for example, Mark may add extra information to give the passage a complete meaning.
+The Lord encourages us to read all the Gospels, not just one; the Bible is one book.

 And from there He arose, and went away into the region of Tyre and Sidon.
 And having entered into a house, He was wishing no one to know it; and He could not be hid.